pniewiejski/algorithms-playground/BigO.md

 # Big O

-We use the _"Big O"_ notation to represent a complexity of an algorithm, be it the time complexity or the space complexity.
+We use the _"Big O"_ notation to represent complexity of algorithms, be it the time complexity or the space complexity.

-**The _"Big O"_ should give us the idea how an algorithm will scale in relation to the size of input.**
+**The _"Big O"_ should give us the idea how a given algorithm will scale in relation to the size of the input.**

-Not getting to far in to the underlying math, let's look at the following definition:
+Not getting to far into the underlying math, let's look at the following definition:

 > `T(n)` is of `O(f(n))`, if for some `c > 0` and `n_0 > 0`:
 >